l

 ● | “SaaS” are to software-as-a-services; |

-● | “Tencent” are to Tencent Holdings Limited and its subsidiaries; |
+● | “Tencent” are to Tencent Holdings Limited (HKEx: 700), its subsidiaries and/or its controlled affiliated entities, as the context requires; |

-● | “US$,” “U.S. dollars,” “$,” and “dollars” are to the legal currency of the United States; and |
+● | “US$,” “U.S. dollars,” and “$” are to the legal currency of the United States; |

-● | "VIEs" are to Beijing Lianjia Real Estate Brokerage Co., Ltd., or Beijing Lianjia, Tianjin Xiaowu Information & Technology Co., Ltd., or Tianjin Xiaowu, Beijing Yiju Taihe Technology Co., Ltd., or Yiju Taihe, Beijing Beijia Commcercial Consultantcy Co., Ltd., or Beijing Beijia, and Beijing Beihao Commercial Consultancy Co., Ltd., or Beijing Beihao. |
+● | “VIEs” are to Beijing Lianjia Real Estate Brokerage Co., Ltd., or Beijing Lianjia, Tianjin Xiaowu Information & Technology Co., Ltd., or Tianjin Xiaowu, Beijing Yiju Taihe Technology Co., Ltd., or Yiju Taihe, Beijing Beijia Commercial Consultancy Co., Ltd., Beijing Beihao Commercial Consultancy Co., Ltd., Runizhishi (Beijing) Technology Co., Ltd., and Runikeshi (Beijing) Technology Co., Ltd.; and |

 When we calculate agents on our platform, we refer to agents who are affiliated with the real estate brokerage stores and subject to our Agent Cooperation Network, or ACN, rules.

-In China, real estate brokerage refers to the activities of providing intermediary or agency services in connection with housing transactions by brokerage firms and agents, wherein brokerage firms and agents are allowed to collect commissions from either or both of buy side and sell side as long as the payment arrangement is prescribed in the brokerage service agreements.
+In China, real estate brokerage refers to the activities of providing intermediary or agency services in connection with housing transactions by brokerage firms and agents, wherein brokerage firms and agents are allowed to collect commissions from either or both of the buy side and the sell side as long as the payment arrangement is prescribed in the brokerage service agreements.

 2